-It’s important to notice that professional services carry a negative marginality.
+It’s essential to notice that professional services carry a negative marginality.
 In short, HubSpot loses money on them.
 So why does it offer these?

-It does so that to further prompt the sales of its subscription services, as professional services help various level of customers to better understand HubSpot’s solutions.
+It does so to further prompt the sales of its subscription services, as professional services help various levels of customers to understand HubSpot’s solutions better.

-In fact, HubSpot highlights that professional services and other revenue are derived primarily from customer on-boarding and training services.
-Those on-boarding services usually involve an implementation specialist working directly with the customers to make them understand how to attract leads and convert them into customers through search engine optimization, social media, blogging, and other content.
+Those onboarding services usually involve an implementation specialist working directly with the customers to make them understand how to attract leads and convert them into customers through search engine optimization, social media, blogging, and other content.